Alternatives to Filing for Bankruptcy

 When we work together on your case, we will make an honest, thorough evaluation

-of your unique financial situation to determine whether an alternative
+of your unique financial situation to determine whether any bankruptcy

-to bankruptcy makes more sense for you.
-You can count on receiving the
+alternatives make more sense for you.
+You can count on receiving the information

-information that will empower you to make the right choices in the face
+that will empower you to make the right choices in the face of overwhelming debt,

 creditor harassment or